 - 600 ml (20 fl oz ) good quality gin

-- Put the apricots into a jam pan add the spice mix and stir well.
+- Put the apricots into a jam pan; add a coffee spoonful of the spice mix and stir well.
 Add the sugar and the wine and stir again.

 - Bring to the boil frequently stirring until the sugar is dissolved.
 Remove from the heat and add the gin.

-- Crack the stones and remove the almond/kernel from the centre.
+- Crack the stones and remove the almond/kernel from the center.
 Remove the skin on the almond then add to the apricots.

 - Cover the pan entirely and leave to one side for five days.